NBISweden/ReprRes_G_Arnqvist_1305/doc/README.md

 project name: G_Arnqvist_1305).

-As a part of the NBIS reproducible research policy, this repository provides the data-files and R-scripts necessary to perform the underlying analyses and create tables and plots used in Sayadi et al. The genomic footprint of sexual conflict (manuscript in prep; link not yet available)
+As a part of the NBIS reproducible research policy, this repository provides the data-files and scripts necessary to perform the underlying analyses and create tables and plots used in Sayadi et al. The genomic footprint of sexual conflict (manuscript in prep; link not yet available)